Convolutional neural network: Time series forecasting

-Cultural Heritage and 3D-datasets
+Cultural heritage and 3D-datasets

-As archaeological findings like clay tablets with cuneiform writing are increasingly acquired using 3D scanners first benchmark datasets are becoming available like HeiCuBeDa providing almost 2.000 normalized 2D- and 3D-datasets prepared with the GigaMesh Software Framework.
-So curvature-based measures are used in conjunction with Geometric Neural Networks (GNNs) e.g. for period classification of those clay tablets being among the oldest documents of human history.
+As archaeological findings such as clay tablets with cuneiform writing are increasingly acquired using 3D scanners, benchmark datasets are becoming available, including HeiCuBeDa providing almost 2000 normalized 2-D and 3-D datasets prepared with the GigaMesh Software Framework.
+So curvature-based measures are used in conjunction with geometric neural networks (GNNs), e.g. for period classification of those clay tablets being among the oldest documents of human history.

 Fine-tuning

-For many applications, the training data is less available.
+For many applications, training data is not very available.
 Convolutional neural networks usually require a large amount of training data in order to avoid overfitting.
 A common technique is to train the network on a larger data set from a related domain.
 Once the network parameters have converged an additional training step is performed using the in-domain data to fine-tune the network weights, this is known as transfer learning.
 Furthermore, this technique allows convolutional network architectures to successfully be applied to problems with tiny training sets.

 Human interpretable explanations

 End-to-end training and prediction are common practice in computer vision.
-However, human interpretable explanations are required for critical systems such as a self-driving cars.
+However, human interpretable explanations are required for critical systems such as self-driving cars.
 With recent advances in visual salience, spatial attention, and temporal attention, the most critical spatial regions/temporal instants could be visualized to justify the CNN predictions.